 - 1. Supply kerosene vapor at a temperature of around 90°C. Keep this temperature constant for 3 to 4 hours. - 2.
 Increase the kerosene vapor temperature by approx. 10°C/hour to the desired final temperature of max.
 125°C at the on-load tap-changer. - 3.
 Vacuum-dry on-load tap-changer at between 105°C and maximum 125°C for at least 50 hours. - 4.
-Residual pressure of no more than 10^{-3} bar.
+Residual pressure of no more than 10-3 bar.

-Damage to the on-load tap-changer!
 Moisture in the oil compartment reduces the dielectric strength of the insulating fluid and thus leads to damage to the on-load tap-changer.

 - > Within 10 hours of drying, seal off oil compartment with on-load tapchanger head cover. - 1.
-Remove [> Section 5.3.8.2.1, Page 102] the diverter switch insert. - 2.
+Remove [►Section 5.3.8.2.1, Page 102] the diverter switch insert. - 2.
 NOTICE!
 An open kerosene drain plug leads to insulating fluid escaping from the oil compartment and therefore to damage to the on-load tap-changer.
 Close kerosene drain plug by turning clockwise with extended socket wrench (tightening torque 20 Nm). - 3.
-Insert [> Section 5.3.8.2.3, Page 109] the diverter switch insert.
+Insert [►Section 5.3.8.2.3, Page 107] the diverter switch insert.

-If you wish to perform another transformer ratio test after drying, proceed as described in the section "Performing transformer ratio test following drying" [> Section 5.3.10, Page 117].
+If you wish to perform another transformer ratio test after drying, proceed as described in the section "Performing transformer ratio test following drying" [> Section 5.3.10, Page 114].

-5.3.9 Filling the oil compartment of the on-load tap-changer with insulating fluid Damage to the on-load tap-changer!
+5.3.9 Filling the oil compartment of the on-load tap-changer with insulating fluid